 - A game between Barcelona and Celta Vigo is a good example of this.
 Lionel Messi stepped up to take a penalty and passed it for Luis Suarez to score.

-You should be careful with this one, though.
-It can go horribly wrong, as it did for Robert Pires and Thierry Henry.
+It would be best if you were careful with this one, though.
+It can go wrong, as it did for Robert Pires and Thierry Henry.

 7. You can’t touch the ball twice from a penalty

 You score an easy rebound.
-This is a goal because the goalie touched the ball after your first touch.
+This goal is because the goalie touched the ball after your first touch.

-8. You can’t set up your own back pass
+8. You can’t set up your back pass

 The referee awarded the opposing team a free kick and gave Perisic a yellow card.

-9. Foreign objects touching the ball is deemed interference
+9. Foreign objects touching the ball are deemed interference

-In 2009, in an English Premier League game, Darren Bent shot the ball against a beach ball and scored a goal.
+In 2009 an English Premier League game, Darren Bent shot the ball against a beach ball and scored a goal.

 10. Celebrations can still be penalized even if a goal is ruled out